 (c) In this Act —

-“relative” has the meaning given in Schedule 2.
+relative has the meaning given in Schedule 2.

 (2) In every action the court may give such damages as it thinks proportioned to the injury resulting from the death to the parties respectively for whom and for whose benefit the action is brought.